-Walt Disney World’s Festival of Holidays at EPCOT runs November 25- December 30, 2022.
+Walt Disney World’s International Festival of Holidays runs from November 24- December 30, 2023, featuring outdoor kitchens, the Candlelight Processional, Olaf’s Holiday Tradition Expedition, and more.
+Visiting for Christmas at EPCOT is always a treat.
+Combining all our favorite cultural traditions and amazing holiday treats EPCOT brings together food and fun throughout all four neighborhoods.
 This festival includes holiday storytellers, outdoor food kitchens, the Candlelight Processional, Voice of Liberty singers, and more.
-If you’re heading to EPCOT for the festive season, here are our top 10 tips to make the most of your festival day.
+If you’re heading to EPCOT for the festive season, here are our top 10 EPCOT Festival of Holidays Tips to make the most of your festival day.

 Visit the Holiday Storytellers

 Everyone has a story.
-And lucky for us, the holiday storytellers found in the World Showcase are sharing their most important holiday tales to transport you to their native time and place.
+Lucky for us, the holiday storytellers found in the World Showcase are sharing their most important holiday tales to transport you to their native time and place.
 Ready to share their most precious holiday stories.
 These performances happen throughout the day, so check the times guide when you arrive.
 It wouldn’t be the holidays at Epcot if you didn’t set a little time aside to learn about the other cultures and countries this Holiday Season.
-You can visit Santa in America, La Bafana in Italy, Helga in Germany and many more.
+You can visit Santa in America, La Bafana in Italy, Helga in Germany, and many more.
+Here are the Days and Times that Holiday Storytellers at the Festival of Holidays perform in each pavilion.

 Las Posadas Celebration – Mexico Pavilion